SandaruwanChandrasena/OOP-Advertiser-Management-System/README.md

 # OOP-Advertiser-Management-System

-This project is a **Simple Advertiser Management System**, project during the first semester of the second year at university.
+This project is a **Simple Advertiser Management System**, developed during the first semester of the second year at university.

 ## Technologies Used

+- **Eclipse IDE**: For developing and managing the project.
 - **Java**: For the core application logic.
 - **Java Servlets**: For server-side programming, integrated with:
   - **HTML**: For structuring the web interface.
   - **CSS**: For styling and layout design.
   - **JavaScript**: For front-end interactivity.
 - **MySQL**: For database management and data storage.

 ## Purpose

 The goal of this project was to develop a functional web-based system for managing advertisements, showcasing our understanding of Java-based web development and teamwork skills.

 ## Features

 - User-friendly interface for managing advertisements.
 - Secure and efficient database operations.
 - Integration of front-end and back-end technologies.
 - Dynamic interactions powered by Java Servlets and JavaScript.